-Items brought to school such as CD players, cell phones, pagers, laser pointers, toy guns, water guns, water balloons, bean shooters, sling shots, knives, radios, tape players, pagers, etc., will be taken up and returned to the parent at his/her request.
-Cameras, jam-boxes, or other items of value are prohibited to thwart theft.
-Radios, record players, tape players, tape recorders, or television sets needed in class projects may be brought to school with administrative approval.
+Items brought to school such as laser pointers, water balloons, bean shooters, sling shots, etc. will be taken up and returned to the parent at his/her request.
+Items of extreme value are prohibited to thwart theft.
+Items needed in class projects may be brought to school with administrative approval.